Differential/meteor-vulcanize/README.md

 ...
 ````

-Running your app in development as usual will result in the contents of imports.html being added to your `<head>` tag, resulting in multiple subsequent http requests (good in development).
+- Running your app in development as usual will result in the contents of `imports.html` being added to your `<head>` tag, resulting in multiple subsequent HTTP requests (good in development - debugging).

-Running `meteor`, `meteor build`, `modulus deploy`, etc with the `VULCANIZE=true` environment variable set will result in all your html imports being vulcanized or concatenated into a single html import (good in production).

-Ex: `VULCANIZE=true meteor`, `VULCANIZE=true modulus deploy`
+- Running `meteor`, `meteor build`, `modulus deploy`, etc with the `VULCANIZE=true` environment variable set will result in all your html imports being vulcanized or concatenated into a single html import (good in production).
+The resulting file will be called `vulcanized.html`, which will be automatically added to your `<head>` tag.
+For example, `VULCANIZE=true meteor`, `VULCANIZE=true modulus deploy`.